NicholasMata/say.nvim/README.md

 - Press the same key again to **stop** speaking
 - Uses macOS `say` (preferred) or falls back to `osascript` if needed
 - Integrates with both `vim.system()` (Neovim 0.10+) and `jobstart()` (0.9+)
-- Clean Lua implementation, ~200 lines of code, easy to customize
+- Minimal implementation, ~200 lines of code, easy to customize

+## Requirements
+- Neovim 0.9+
+- macOS

 ## Installation